From Dust

 - 0 % negative mentions

 Players report that the game's music and challenges evoke a relaxed, almost euphoric state, enhancing the emotional experience.
-The sense of freedom in completing levels contributes to a personal and fulfilling journey, allowing for individual expression and creativity.
+The sense of freedom in level completion adds to this feeling, allowing for personal expression and creativity.

 Critic Reviews